MichAuto > Blog > Media Coverage > The State Unveils Future Mobility Plan To Ensure Michigan Remains Global Leader In Future Mobility

 Michigan’s performance within these pillars will determine whether the state can build an inclusive economy that secures its position as a global mobility powerhouse, supports increased household income, and creates more high-wage, high-skill jobs.

-“This strategy is a great step forward for our state and its efforts to remain the global leader in mobility,” said Glenn Stevens Jr., executive director of MICHauto and vice president of automotive and mobility initiatives at the Detroit Regional Chamber.
+“This strategy is a great step forward for our state and its efforts to remain the global leader in mobility,” said Glenn Stevens Jr., executive director of MichAuto and vice president of automotive and mobility initiatives at the Detroit Regional Chamber.
 “The honest assessment of the industry’s strengths and areas of opportunity paired with direct action items will bolster the state’s competitiveness through the industry’s ongoing evolution.”

 “The transformation towards mobility and electrification creates exciting new opportunities for Michigan’s workforce and economy,” said LEO Director and CFME Chair Susan Corbin.
 “The State is working hard to prepare Michiganders with the skills and talent needed to fill high-demand careers of the future in the mobility sector and beyond.”